-- Academic Record reporting the results for the units successfully completed as part of the qualification.
+- Statement of Attainment reporting the results for the units successfully completed as part of the qualification.

 Convert to CASA Issued Commercial Pilot Licence (Helicopter)

 This course meets the competency requirements of a Commercial Pilot Licence (Helicopter) under Part 61.

 Once you have completed this course, you may choose to continue in order to obtain a CASA issued Commercial Pilot Licence (Helicopters).

 To obtain a CASA issued Commercial Pilot Licence (Helicopters) under Part 61 you need to: